-Leasehold Liife is very pleased to publish the following opinion piece by Bob Smytherman, Chairman of the Federation of Private Residents Association and County Councillor for the Tarring Division of West Sussex County Council.
-Here he takes a look at Section 38 Highway Agreements (road adoption) and the very real possibiity of leasehold (and possibly freehold) home owners being compelled to pay for road maintenance in addition to paying their Council Tax.
+Bob Smytherman is Chairman of the Federation of Private Residents Association and has been tirelessly campaigning for the rights of leaseholders for over 20 years.
+In this opinion piece he takes a look the Section 38 Highway Agreements (road adoption) and the very real possibility of leasehold (and possibly freehold) home owners being compelled to pay for road maintenance in addition to paying their Council Tax.

 Section 38 of the Highways Act 1980 enables the Highway Authority to agree to adopt roads constructed by developers so that they can be maintained at public expense through the Council Tax Bills.

 The agreement process allows County or Unitary Councils to review the details of developer-promoted developments to ensure that the design and construction of highway improvement schemes and new roads being offered for adoption as public highway comply with the appropriate standards.